-- Net capital assets increased at December 31, 2021 by \$3,505 or 4.3%.
-There was an increase in construction in progress of \$1,602, an increase in other capital assets of \$1,160, an increase infrastructure of \$1,155, an increase in buildings and structures of \$1,225 an increase in right of use assets of \$785, of which \$97 were new additions during 2021 as a result of the implementation of GASB Statement No. 87, Leases, an increase in bridges and tunnels of \$195, an increase in passenger cars and locomotives of \$127, an increase in buses of \$181, and an increase in land of \$1.
-This was offset by a net increase in accumulated depreciation of \$2,862, and an increase in amortization of \$64.
+- Net capital assets increased at December 31, 2021 by \$3,515 or 4.4%.
+There was an increase in construction in progress of \$1,600, an increase in other capital assets of \$1,200, an increase infrastructure of \$1,155, an increase in buildings and structures of \$1,044, a net increase in right of use assets of \$651, an increase in bridges and tunnels of \$195, an increase in passenger cars and locomotives of \$166, an increase in buses of \$142, and an increase in land of \$1.
+This was offset by a net increase in accumulated depreciation of \$2,852.
 See Note 6 to the MTA's Consolidated Financial Statements for further information.
-Some of the more significant projects contributing to the net increase included: - Continued progress on the East Side Access, Second Avenue Subway and Number 7 Extension Project. - Infrastructure work including: - o Repairs and improvements of all MTA Bridge and Tunnels' facilities. - o Improvements to MTA Long Island Railroad's road-assets, replacement of signal power lines, various right-of-way enhancements and upgrades of radio communications.
+Some of the more significant projects contributing to the net increase included: - Continued progress on the East Side Access, Second Avenue Subway and Number 7 Extension Project. - Infrastructure work including: - o Repairs and improvements of all MTA Bridge and Tunnels' facilities. - Improvements to MTA Long Island Railroad's road-assets, replacement of signal power lines, various right-of-way enhancements and upgrades of radio communications. - o Continued improvements to MTA Metro-North Railroad stations, tracks and structures, power rehabilitation of substations, and security.

-- Continued improvements to MTA Metro-North Railroad stations, tracks and structures, power rehabilitation of substations, and security. - Subway and bus real-time customer information and communications systems. - Continued structural rehabilitation and repairs of the ventilation system at various facilities. - Continued improvements made to the East River Tunnel Fire and Life Safety project for 1st Avenue, Long Island City and construction of three Montauk bridges. - Continued passenger station rehabilitations for Penn Station and East Side Access Passenger station. - Ongoing work by MTA New York City Transit to make stations fully accessible and structurally reconfigured in accordance with the Americans with Disability Act ("ADA") standards. - Other assets increased by \$7,456, or 57.8%.
-The major items contributing to this change include: - An increase in investments of \$3,432 mainly due to proceeds received from the \$4,000 issuance of Grant Anticipation Notes in December 2021. - An increase in current receivable of \$3,820 primarily due to an increase in receivable from the federal government for the Coronavirus Response and Relief Supplemental Appropriations Act of 2021 ("CRRSAA") of \$3,523, an increase in State and regional mass transit taxes of \$21, an increase in subsidies from New York City for MTA New York City Transit and MTA Bus of \$102, an increase in Mortgage Recording Tax of \$12, and a decrease in State and local operating assistance of \$1.
-There was also a net increase in various current receivables of \$163 partly due to a \$33 increase as a result of the adoption of GASB Statement No. 87, Leases. - An increase in non-current receivable of \$408 primarily due to the adoption of GASB Statement No. 87, Leases. - An increase in various other current assets of \$41, primarily due to an increase in derivative fuel hedge assets of \$24. - A decrease in various other noncurrent assets of \$1. - A decrease in cash of \$244 from net cash flow activities. - Deferred outflows of resources increased by \$1,662, or 26.8%.
+- o Subway and bus real-time customer information and communications systems. - Continued structural rehabilitation and repairs of the ventilation system at various facilities. - Continued improvements made to the East River Tunnel Fire and Life Safety project for 1st Avenue, Long Island City and construction of three Montauk bridges. - Continued passenger station rehabilitations for Penn Station and East Side Access Passenger station. - Ongoing work by MTA New York City Transit to make stations fully accessible and structurally reconfigured in accordance with the Americans with Disability Act ("ADA") standards. - Other assets increased by \$7,455, or 57.8.%.
+The major items contributing to this change include: - An increase in investments of \$3,432 mainly due to proceeds received from the \$4,000 issuance of Grant Anticipation Notes in December 2021. - An increase in current receivable of \$3,787 primarily due to an increase in receivable from the federal government for the Coronavirus Response and Relief Supplemental Appropriations Act of 2021 ("CRRSAA") of \$3,523, an increase in State and regional mass transit taxes of \$21, an increase in subsidies from New York City for MTA New York City Transit and MTA Bus of \$102, an increase in Mortgage Recording Tax of \$12, and a decrease in State and local operating assistance of \$1.
+There was also a net increase in various current receivables of \$201. - An increase in non-current receivable of \$369 primarily due to the implementation at GASB Statement No. 87. - An increase in various other current assets of \$41, primarily due to an increase in derivative fuel hedge assets of \$24. - A decrease in various other noncurrent assets of \$1. - A decrease in cash of \$244 from net cash flow activities. - Deferred outflows of resources increased by \$1,662, or 26.8%.
 This was due to an increase of \$2,216 related to OPEB, primarily due to change in assumptions offset by a decrease in deferred outflows related to pensions of \$347 based upon the most recent actuarial valuation report in accordance with GASB Statements No. 68, Accounting and Financial Reporting for Pensions, and GASB No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date.
 In addition, there was a decrease in the fair value of derivative instruments of \$110 and a decrease in deferred outflows for unamortized losses on refundings of \$97.